Concordium/concordium.github.io/source/smart-contracts/guides/build-schema.rst

 the parameters of ``init``- and ``receive``-functions.

 Every type we want to include in the schema must implement the ``SchemaType`` trait.
-This is already done for all base types.
+This is already done for all base types and some other types (see `list of types implementing the SchemaType`_).
 For most other cases, it can also be achieved automatically, using ``#[derive(SchemaType)]``::